microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 <img src="./media/FHIR-Bulk_Loader_Bundles_Processed_edit2.png" height="428">

-## Step 3 - Debug issues with importing FHIR data
+## Step 3 - Debug FHIR data import issues

 1. Now try importing the `bad_bundles.zip` file that you downloaded in Step 1 of this challenge.
 Upload the file to the same container where you uploaded the `good_bundles.zip` file.